jonasyr/Directory-Clean-Up-Wizard/README.md

 # Directory Clean-Up Wizard

-This PowerShell script is designed to efficiently identify and remove empty folders, including those with nested empty subfolders, within a specified directory path.
-It provides a thorough cleanup by evaluating each folder and its subfolders, ensuring that any directory structure lacking files is removed.
-This approach helps in decluttering your file system by eliminating empty directories that may accumulate over time.
+This PowerShell tool offers a dual-mode cleanup for your file system: select non-recursive for top-level empty directories or recursive for a deep clean, including nested empty folders.
+Tailored for efficient organization, it adapts to various cleanup preferences.

 ## Features

-- **Comprehensive Deletion**: Capable of removing not only standalone empty folders but also those containing nested empty subfolders.
+- **Mode Selection for Deletion Method**: Users can select either non-recursive deletion to remove top-level empty folders or recursive deletion for a comprehensive cleanup that includes all nested empty folders.
 - **User Interaction**: Prompts the user for the directory path to be cleaned, requiring confirmation to proceed with the deletion process.
 - **Progress Tracking**: Real-time visual display of the deletion progress through a secondary script.
 - **Logging**: Detailed logging of the operation, including start and end times, total folders evaluated, and specifics of each folder deletion.